-This is the traditional format used by USGS before being replaced by SDTS, and is the format used for CDED DEM data products from the Canada.
-Most popular variations on USGS DEM files should be supported, including correct recognition of coordinate system, and georeferenced positioning.
+This is the traditional format used by USGS before being replaced by SDTS, and is the format used for CDED DEM data products from Canada.
+Most popular variations on USGS DEM files should be supported, including correct recognition of coordinate systems, and georeferenced positioning.

 The USGS Digital Elevation Model (DEM) data files are digital representations of cartographic information in a raster form.
 DEMs consist of a sampled array of elevations for a number of ground positions at regularly spaced intervals.
 These digital cartographic/geographic data files are produced by the U.S. Geological Survey (USGS) as part of the National Mapping Program and are available in 7.5-minute, 15-minute, also known as 30-minute and 1-degree units.
 The 7.5- and 15-minute DEMs are included in the large scale category while 30-minute DEMs fall within the intermediate scale category and 1-degree DEMs fall within the small scale category.

 SRTM is an international project spearheaded by the National Geospatial-Intelligence Agency (NGA) and the National Aeronautics and Space Administration (NASA).
 Digital elevation models of the earth’s surface were created with measurements derived from the return signals received from two radar antennae on a spacecraft.
 Each data file covers a one-degree-of-latitude by one-degree-of-longitude block of the earth’s surface.
 SRTM consisted of a specially modified radar system that flew on board the Space Shuttle Endeavour during the 11-day STS-99 mission in February 2000, based on the older Spaceborne Imaging Radar-C/X-band Synthetic Aperture Radar (SIR-C/X-SAR).